 Kern, a specialist on early modern European history as well as the history of witchcraft and religious culture, is the author of the recently published book, “The Wisdom of Harry Potter: What Our Favorite Hero Teaches Us About Moral Choices.”

 Lawrence University, "Lawrence University Historian Examines Role of Stoic Virtue in Harry Potter Books" (2003).
 Press Releases.
-Paper 258.
+258.